bskaplou/qmk_companion_app/README.md

 This script takes unicode characters as arguments and dumps code for both keymap.c and vial.json as a result.

-It's necessary to put related peaces of code into keymap.c after the last include and into vial.json after first '{'
+It's necessary to put related peaces of code into keymap.c after the last include and into vial.json after first '{'.

+If you are using QMK without Vial, ignore vial.json part.

 NB both companion_hid and qmk_companion_app required for full functionality.